Here is the right fender layed on a straight bannister.

 And there is a reason for it:

 During the summer, I made a half hearted effort to stop the tearing, with epoxy, but to no avail.
-Here is the under side of a couple of holes.

 This started out as an experiment: How much weight would it take to straighten this out?